amarquand/PCNtoolkit/README.md

 ## Install on a shared resource
-Make sure conda is available on the system
+Make sure conda is available on the system.
 Otherwise install it first from https://www.anaconda.com/

 ```